dillansimmons/winecalc/README.md

-#BREW-n-WINE CALC :beers: / :grapes:
+# BREW-n-WINE CALC :beers: / :grapes:

 Application for calculating common conversions and equations for brewing beer and making wine.

+Currently includes:
+- volume conversions
+- brix to alchohal
+- so2 additions

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 ## Folder Structure

-After creation, your project should look like this:
+Project should look like this:

 ```
 my-app/